fetty31/tailored_mpc/README.md

 <h3 align="center">Tailored MPC</h3>
 </div>

 Here you can find the main Autonomous Systems controller for CAT15x, the [BCN eMotorsport](https://bcnemotorsport.upc.edu) 2022-23 car.
 Within this repo you will find 3 different MPC controllers: time-variant, spatial-variant and lateral (also time-variant).
-The one used for the 2022-2023 season is the lateral approach, leaving the others for a future implementation as they demand much more testing time.
+The one used for the 2022-2023 season is the lateral approach, leaving the others for a future implementation as they demand much more testing time, which we don't ever have :(

+If you want to see the performance of this controller watch [this trackdrive](https://youtu.be/mk9U0lRWr-0?si=S0-yVm7wfKk2jvPq).

 <details>
     <summary>Table of Contents</summary>